 I am struggling and need some help.
 Is tutoring available for CSE classes?

-The School of Engineering provides tutoring services for many for many courses.
+The School of Engineering provides tutoring services for many courses.
 The tutors will help students understand course content, but will not assist with specific assignments.

 - Students in the School of Engineering can request tutors for Physics, Math/Calc, Chem, Bio, and many Engineering School courses, including CSE courses.

-- Students from other Schools can request tutoring for just Engineering School courses.
+- Students from other Schools can request tutoring from Engineering for Engineering School courses.